GaneshParmar/PhotoGallery/README.md

 This is a picture gallery application that retrieves pictures from Unsplash.com based on user-defined categories and displays them in a grid layout.
 It is built using JavaScript, CSS, HTML, and API calls.

+## Live Demo

+You can access the live demo of the application [here](https://ganeshparmar.github.io/PhotoGallery/).

 ## Features

 - Users can enter a category name to search for relevant pictures.